WeblateOrg/weblate/docs/admin/install.rst

 The `pyuca`_ library is optionally used by Weblate to sort Unicode strings.
-This way language names are properly sorted, even in non-ASCII languages like Japanese, Chinese or Arabic, or for languages that employ diactrics.
+This way language names are properly sorted, even in non-ASCII languages like Japanese, Chinese or Arabic, or for languages that employ `diacritics <https://en.wikipedia.org/wiki/Diacritic/>`_.

 .. _pyuca: https://github.com/jtauber/pyuca